End of Life Hospice Professional (Whoa!? Huh? End of life, like Death? Yup.)

 One of the things about me which many people find unusual is my

-passion for Handwriting Analysis.
-I love to study, collect and look at it
+passion for Handwriting Analysis, aka "HWA".
+I used to love to study, collect and look at it

 Handwriting expresses lots about its writer, and that's something I'm an